 In this webinar, we will highlight:

-- Risks and opportunities for midstream development in light of producer bankruptcies and the expanding role that utilities are playing.
+- The risks and opportunities for midstream development in light of producer bankruptcies and the expanding role that utilities are playing in its development

 - Where development is likely to remain robust and where it may suffer.